sider/sider-docs/docs/getting-started/custom-configuration.md

 2. `Gemfile.lock`
 3. The default version

-However, if the version was written in `Gemfile.lock` does not satisfy our constraints, that version is skipped.
+However, if the version written in `Gemfile.lock` does not satisfy our constraints, that version is skipped.

 ### Install gems from Gemfile.lock